 Each state requires practicing nurses to have proper licensure.
 You must contact the board of nursing in your specific state to ensure you meet all requirements needed to receive your license.

 Registered Nurse Degree Options

-When you are deciding which degree option to take there are a few things to consider, such as the amount of time it takes to get your degree and the job options available to you after you earn your particular degree.
-The degree options listed below are laid out from the least amount of education required to the most.
-The more education you have, the more responsibilities and job opportunities available to you.
+When you are deciding which degree option to take there are a few things to consider.
+Firstly, consider the amount of time it takes to get your degree.
+Secondly, know the job options available to you after you earn your particular degree.
+The degree options listed below are from the least amount of education required to the most.
+The more education you have, the more job opportunities available to you.